campusrover/sumobots/README.md

 Our networks use sigmoid activation functions, but other activation functions are readily available within the NEAT package.

 #### The NEAT Algorithm
 We make use of the NeuroEvolution of Augmenting Toplogies (NEAT) algorithm [(Stanley and Miikkulainen, 2002)](https://ieeexplore.ieee.org/document/1004508) to evolve the structure of our neural networks.
 NEAT draws inspiration from biolgoy in that it encodes each neural network as a "genome" object.
 Each genome contains node and connection "genes" which encode for the neural network phenotype.
-We initialize a population of such genomes, each with some number of random connections between input and output nodes according to the NEAT configuration parameters.
+We initialize a population of such genomes, each encoding for some number of random connections between input and output nodes according to the NEAT configuration parameters.
+In our sumobot application, genomes are then paired up according to a chosen pairing method and evaluated in the sumo wrestling ring.
+Payoffs are then assigned to each genome as fitness metrics according to the outcome of the fight.
+After the evaluation period is over and fitness values have been assigned to each genome, NEAT selects a fraction of the population of genomes to reproduce using genetic crossover.
+The size of this fraction is specified by the user in the NEAT configuration file.
+We used 0.2 for our trials.
+In addition to the diversity introduced to the population via genetic crossover, mutations are also introduced into the population after the reproduction phase.
+This new generation of genomes then returns to the evaluation period, and the cycle repeats for the specified number of generations.

 ### Problems Encountered
 A problem we encountered during the